instill-ai/instill.tech/README.md

 />
 ```

 You can specific the width of the image, if the width is bigger than the parent, it will be adjusted to the width of the parent.
-If the widht is smaller than the parent, it will align to left.
+If the width is smaller than the parent, it will align to left.

 Normally you don't need to specific the height.